NFDI4BIOIMAGE/BioHackathon24/paper/paper.md

 artifact and instead maps the relational database "live" to a RDF representation.
 In other words, Virtualization keeps all data in its original place, no duplication takes place.
-On the other hand, it must be expected that the additional steps of mapping incoming SPARQL queries to SQL (the query language for relational databases) and rewriting the SQL response into RDF makes a virtual KG less performant than a materialized KG that operates directly on graph data.
+On the other hand, it must be expected that the additional steps of mapping incoming SPARQL queries to SQL  and rewriting the SQL response into RDF makes a virtual KG less performant than a materialized KG that operates directly on graph data.
 The purpose of this study is hence to compare a virtual KG to a materialized KG in terms of query response time as a metric for overall